LoS-Light/UserRestaurants/README.md

 ## Features

 -   Sign up
--   Login by username&password or oauth2
+-   Login by (username & password) or oauth2
 -   Display restaurants on multiple pages
 -   Search restaurants by name or category
 -   Reorder restaurants